mrgarvitoffice/LearnMint-Ai/README.md

 # OPENROUTER_API_KEY=YOUR_OPENROUTER_API_KEY_HERE_EXAMPLE
 ```

 *   You **MUST** use valid API keys for the respective services for associated features to work.
 The keys provided above are for example purposes.
+If using the example keys, ensure they are appropriate for the features you are testing (e.g., the example `GOOGLE_API_KEY` is for general Genkit features, you might need separate valid keys for `GOOGLE_API_KEY_NOTES` and `GOOGLE_API_KEY_CHATBOT` if you want to use different quotas or models for those specific features).
 *   `OPENROUTER_API_KEY` is noted but **not currently used** by the application.

 ### 3. Install Dependencies